-Have you ever noticed a difference in your blood sugar after drinking a big cup of coffee or tea?
-According to the Mayo Clinic, caffeine can indeed have an affect on your blood glucose levels causing lower or higher fluctuations.
+Have you ever noticed a difference in your blood sugar after drinking a cup of caffeinated coffee or tea?
+According to the Mayo Clinic, caffeine can indeed have an affect on your blood sugar levels causing lower or higher fluctuations.
 Being mindful of how much caffeine you consume will make blood sugar management easier.

 Another study published by the ADA (2005) suggests that people with type 1 or type 2 diabetes can reduce their risk of hypoglycemia during the night by having a small to moderate amount of caffeine before bed.
 Some people also claim that symptoms of hypoglycemia become more noticeable when incorporating caffeine into their diet.

 Let’s explore some variables that could contribute to the shift in BG levels in relation to caffeine consumption.

 Why caffeine can spike your blood sugar